 As ahead of the mockumentary curve as it was, The Comeback is hardly groundbreaking material, its impact probably diluted even moreso by the preponderance of similar shows that have followed in its wake.
 But it’s still worth watching, both as a savage, convincing satire of Hollywood banality and as a sensational acting vehicle for Kudrow.
 From Valerie’s superficial highs to her horrible, exisential lows, Kudrow carries the day, managing to be both irritating enough to make the abuse she suffers understandable, and sweetly human enough to be accessible and sympathetic.
 With the exception of Akerman’s unabashedly airheaded Juna, the support is understated and realistic.
 Particularly good is Barber as Paulie G, who may be the most realistic L.A. asshole ever filmed.
 (I’ve totally met that guy.)

-It’s hardly riveting stuff, and I often found myself wondering, Is this show really doing anything?
+It’s hardly riveting stuff, and I often wondered, Is this show really doing anything?
 Hollywood in general, and reality shows in particular, are deserving targets, but they’re also pretty easy ones.
-That creeping question made this partially a background show for me, especially early on.
+That creeping question made this partially a background show for me, especially early.
 But the episodes have a subtle, cumulative effect, and mixed in with all its awkward moments, pregnant silences, and technical difficulties are some priceless little character moments from Kudrow.
 The later installments work in some unexpected drama, and the season resolves in a brilliantly cynical closer that neatly ties everything together and puts an exclamation point on the message.
 Undoubtedly some folks will bounce right off of this one, but all things considered it strikes me as an unjustly overlooked series in the recent mockumentary craze.